 The school has a very strong Learning Support Team to ensure that all pupils, including those with a special educational needs and/or disability (SEND) are safe, enjoy learning and make good or better progress.

-The school has established systems for identifying individual learning needs and brokering the necessary support.
-Classteachers share their information with the special educational needs co-ordinator (SENCo) who brokers further assessments and then the necessary support.
+The school has systems for identifying individual learning needs and ensuring that all classes are inclusive.
+Classteachers share their information with the Inclusion Lead who brokers further assessments and then the necessary support to promote inclusive practice.

 The school buys services from a registered ‘speech and language’ therapist.
 The therapist works alongside two trained ‘speech and language support assistants’ to provide the required support.
 Parents play a central role in making sure that the support provided at school is effective in addressing the issues by working in a strong partnership with the school.

-Pupils are are identified with a special educational need are supported by a Learning Support Assistant (LSAs).
-The school has a team of more than 15 LSAs who receive regular training and high quality support from the SENCo.
+Pupils who are identified with a special educational need are supported by a Learning Support Assistant (LSAs) once they receive an EHCP (education health care plan).
+The school has a team of more than 15 LSAs who receive regular training and high quality support from the Inclusion lead.

 A highly skilled Learning Mentor provides targeted support across the school based on needs.
 Much of this support is for the short-term.
 For example, when a pupil experience bereavement, domestic disharmony or a friendship issue at school – the Learning Mentor will support the pupil.
 The work of the Learning Mentor is supported by two Mentoring Assistants.